|Saudi Arabia Export Program (SEP) | |

 About Saudi Arabia Export Program

-The Saudi Export Program (SEP) was founded by Royal Decree in 1999 to be a part of the activities of the Saudi Fund for Development.
-It’s mandate was to motivate Saudi exporters, particularly those in non-oil products, to expand their existing businesses and discover new cross-border markets via international trade.
+The Saudi Export Program (SEP) was founded by Royal Decree in 1999 under the oversight of the Saudi Fund for Development (SFD).
+Its mandate was to motivate Saudi exporters, particularly those in non-oil products, to expand their existing businesses and discover new cross-border markets via international trade.

 SEP contributes by creating competitive advantages for national products ripe for exportation via its suite of financing facilities and insurance credits services, as well as mechanisms designed to promote Saudi products and facilitate their flow into new markets.